dhanapriya-22715/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-Thus the Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables is implemented
+Thus the Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables is implemented.